The Speedy Shutdown of Arizona Race Tracks

 Arizona Speedway just days before closing on Nov.
 30, 2021.

-Jameson Kowalski, Columnist
+Jameson Kowalski, Managing Editor

 Local short track racing has been a large part of American culture for decades.
 However, the tracks where these races have been held have quickly started to disappear throughout the 2010s.
 Arizona has been no exception, with three prominent tracks in both local and national racing closing for similar reasons.